-The US Embassy in Croatia has reportedly confirmed that the Baltic nation has officially been accepted into the US visa waiver scheme.
+The US Embassy in Croatia has reportedly confirmed that the Balkan nation has officially been accepted into the US visa waiver scheme.
 After meeting the US visa refusal rate criteria, Total Croatia News reported that Croatian nationals will be free to travel to the US without a visa later this year.

 Meeting the refusal rate criteria was the last stipulation set by the US before welcoming Croatia into the visa waiver scheme.
 According to official data, the refusal rate for Croatian nationals for US tourist and business visa applications fell to 2.69% in 2020, less than the 3% needed to qualify for the visa waiver scheme.

-A tweet posted on the official Twitter account of the American Embassy in Croatia, confirmed the news of Baltic state’s inclusion in the US visa waiver scheme.
+A tweet posted on the official Twitter account of the American Embassy in Croatia, confirmed the news of Balkan state’s inclusion in the US visa waiver scheme.
 This was the first time that official confirmation of US visa-free travel for Croatians had come from American authorities.

 Visa refusal rate

 The refusal rate for US tourist and business visas among Croatian nationals actually fell below 3% in September 2020, representing a huge step toward Croatia being accepted into the US visa waiver scheme.

 Deputy American Ambassador to the Republic of Croatia, Victoria J. Taylor, said: “It’s official!
 The final rejection rate for Croatian tourist/business visa applicants fell to 2.69% last year, an important step forward in joining the US visa waiver program.
 We look forward to Croatians travelling to the United States visa-free in the near future.”

 Ms Taylor thanked the Ministry of Foreign and European Affairs of the Republic of Croatia, the Ministry of Interior Affairs of the Republic of Croatia and the Croatian government for their help in securing US visa-free travel for Croatia’s citizens.